 Because chronic stresses and acute shocks affect all of us, it is essential that we are prepared for and resilient against them.

-When disruptions are expected, planned for and turned into opportunities, they can even offer economic, environmental, social and cultural benefits.
+When disruptions are expected and planned for, these can be turned into opportunities and can offer economic, environmental, social and cultural benefits.
 These opportunities can be achieved through: